-1. Find all contacts attending 2 or more events: 2.
-Find all contacts who signed up for one or more events of the type Direct Action: 3.
-Find all contacts with a meeting that was scheduled but not completed.
-4. Find all contacts that participated in the "Lead poisoning Abatement" Campaign with an engagement level over 3:
+1. Find all contacts attending 2 or more events since January 1, 2010: 2.
+Find all contacts attending 10 more events of the type meeting: 3.
+Find all contacts in the FR 2011 group that have registered for at least 4.
+2 events Find all contacts in the "ORG Northside Neighbors" group that have attended at least one event since the beginning of 2013: 5.
+Find all contacts that participated in the "Lead poisoning Abatement" Campaign with an engagement level over 3: 6.
+Find all contacts with four or more scheduled activities: